5 Serious Causes Of Hair Loss In Toddlers

 Other than the major causes mentioned above, toddlers can experience hair loss because of the following reasons too (6):

-• If your toddler wears her hair in tight barrettes, ponytails or braids, she may experience hair breakage and hair loss in certain areas of her scalp.
-If you suspect this to be the cause behind your toddler’s hair loss, make sure her hair style is comfortable.
+• If your toddler wears their hair in tight barrettes, ponytails, or braids, they may experience hair breakage and hair loss in certain areas of their scalp.
+If you suspect this to be the cause behind your toddler’s hair loss, make sure their hairstyle is comfortable.

 • A toddler may also lose hair due to nutritional deficiencies.
 So, make sure your toddler’s diet consists of all the essential nutrients.